syncfusion-content/asp.netmvc-docs/aspnetmvc/Kanban/Workflows.md

 Workflows can be defined to set the flow of card moving between the Kanban column statuses and it is applicable to drag and drop and context menu features.

-You can set [`workflows`](https://help.syncfusion.com/js/api/ejkanban#members:workflows) as array of Objects which consists of `key` and `allowedtransitions` properties.
-The `allowedTransitions` accepts more than one transition of the specific column key mentioned in `key` property.
+You can set `Workflows` as array of Objects which consists of `Key` and `AllowedTransitions` properties.
+The `AllowedTransitions` accepts more than one transition of the specific column key mentioned in `Key` property.

 If a card is to be dragged to not allowed transition columns , then not supported warning symbol will be displayed for denoting the error.